Law firm data security should be a top priority for any practice, and here’s why: Clients trust you with their most

 There’s no one way to lock down your law firm’s data.
-Instead, consider a defense in depth to data security that employs numerous checks and takes advantage of the latest legal tech.
+Instead, consider a defense in depth for data security that employs numerous checks and takes advantage of the latest legal tech.
 Mac users can start with these security tips; then, for whatever systems you use, consider these best practices for your firm’s security.

 A surprising majority of security issues begin with simple user error—not tech failures.